 So, it’s New Year’s Eve – and you need some creative ideas to celebrate the night, and help usher in the new year in style.
-But you can’t/don’t want to leave the house – and who can blame you?
+But you can’t/don’t necessarily want to leave the house, or at least want to keep it simple – and who can blame you?

-So we will divide this list of ideas up into two sections; with kids and without kids.
+So we divide this list of ideas up into two sections; with kids and without kids.

 First, here are some ideas for celebrating New Year’s Eve with kids: